People Are Curious For Answers To Their "Am I The Jerk?" Stories

 I’m his stepmom.
 That has never been a problem for us, though some have questioned why Noah wouldn’t have naturally started calling me mom over time or letting it slip sometimes.
 I have never seen it as a big deal.

 One of the people who has commented on it a couple of times is my MIL.
+She asked me if I had ever asked him to call me mom or if I ever told him I would like him to.

+I always told her I did not ask or tell him to because it should be his choice, on his terms, not on mine.
 She accepted that, or told me she did anyway, and we didn’t hear about it for years.

 Then a couple of weeks ago I was dropping something off at MIL’s house, and MIL told Noah to ‘give this to your mom’ because I had my hands full.
 He told her I wasn’t his mom, I’m his stepmom.

 She looked for me to correct him but I said nothing.
 She told him that stepmoms are moms too.
 He said I was Kaia and Dex’s mom (my kids) and I was his stepmom because he has another mom.

-He said that seemed like a bad idea and a perfect way to start a push on his boundaries.
+I saw MIL getting ready to debate him over this so I moved things along and we left.
+MIL told my husband what happened and he was asking her why it was a big enough deal to bring up.

 She told me I was rude to her and I am letting Noah exclude himself from the family.
 She said he would be happier if I took ‘step’ out of the equation.

 AITJ for how I handled this?”